abdelwahahb-hamadi/masterschool-QA-homeworks/Home_work_Requirements.md

 ### Detailed Requirement:
 Free shipping applies only when the final payable amount (after discounts) is equal to or above the defined threshold.
-Orders below this threshold should automatically include a standard shipping fee.
-If an item is returned and the total falls below the threshold, the system must recalculate and charge shipping where applicable.